 Edgar Allan Poe, The American Gothic Poet

 Edgar Allan Poe is one of the most famous American poets along with Robert Frost, Walt Whitman, and Sylvia Plath.
 Edgar Allan Poe was born in Boston in 1849 and would later become known for his macabre short stories and poetry.

 Poe had a difficult and tumultuous life, his father abandoned his family when he was only one year old and his mother died a year later.
 He was taken in by a rich merchant family, the Allan's, with whom he had a rocky relationship.
 He would later marry his 13-year-old first cousin when he was 26, although the nature of their relationship remains ambiguous.

 Edgar Allan Poe was one of the first American writers who attempted to make a living solely from his writing.
 He instantly became famous for the publication of The Raven in 1845.

 His tragic background lends to his gothic genre, as the themes of his works depicted death, the reanimation of the dead, mourning and the macabre.
 The dark romanticism of most of his work became known as gothic due to the blending of romanticism, horror and death.

-Poe was one of the first American authors to become more popular in Europe than America.
+Poe was one of the first American authors to become more popular in Europe than in America.
 He was especially popular in France where his work was translated by another famous poet, Charles Baudelaire.